Photo: Jodie Owen

 The rat snake varies in color depending on location.
 In the mountains and Piedmont, rat snakes are glossy black as adults, with grayish mottled bellies and considerable white on the chin and throat.
 In the southeastern Coastal Plain, rat snakes are greenish with four dark longitudinal stripes.
 Individuals from most of the inner and northern Coastal Plain may be predominantly black, greenish or intermediate.
 Their relatively slender bodies are shaped like a loaf of bread in a cross section; the flat belly meets the sides of the body at an angle, unlike the more cylindrical bodies of most snakes.
 This body shape is believed to be an adaption for climbing.
 The rat snake is an excellent climber.
 Regularly reaching 5 to 6 feet in length, the rat snake is one of North Carolina’s longest snakes, surpassed only by the eastern coachwhip (Masticophis flagellum).

-They are constrictors, which means they sufffocate their prey.
+They are constrictors, which means they suffocate their prey.
 In addition to eating rodents, rat snakes feed on birds, birds' eggs and small mammals.

 They mate in late May, early June.
 Female rat snakes lay between 6 and 28 eggs mid-summer.
 Eggs hatch about 65 to 70 days later.
 Juvenile rat snakes look nothing like adults, with bold, blotched pattern on a gray or light brown background.
 The pattern fades as they age.